denten-books/plain-text/main.md

 US1187035 (filed 1911, issued 1916) on "Telegraphy" Albert and Ralph Bumstead explain, "the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages."
-Instead, the message was transcribed into perforation mechanical means and then fed into the device.
-The tape mechanics of the type writer could then be coupled with the electrics of the telegraph, with perforated tape as the mediator between the two "worlds."
+Instead, the message was transcribed into perforation via mechanical means and then fed into the device.
+The tape mechanics of the typewriter could then be coupled with the electrics of the telegraph, with perforated tape as the mediator between the two "worlds."
 A number of devices emerged at the time with the aim of transforming mechanical action of the typewriter into